 The Sunday Morning CCH Club Rides

-Club runs set off from outside Millfields Coffee at 145 Chatsworth Rd E5 at 8.30am on Sunday mornings.
-Some rides may start at 9am.
+Club runs set off from outside Millfields Coffee at 145 Chatsworth Rd E5 at 8.00am on Sunday mornings.
+Some rides may start later.
 It is requested riders fit mudguards to their bikes throughout the winter months and that club kit is expected to be worn.
 The groups fall into three categories and are for men, women, juniors and youth A/B cyclists.
 Guests and prospective members are welcome to turn up and join in but we advise all cyclists coming along to be willing and able to travel solo should that need arise.
 Ideally this includes the ability to repair or change a tube in the event of a puncture.
 Going 'solo' may be in the event of having to go home earlier (for any reason) and navigate the way back to London; most people can point to our Metropolis.
 In any case we hope you'll enjoy being with CC Hackney enough to want to join the club after trying out for up to one month.
 Once you are a member it is a requirement that you have third part insurance to take part in club activities - you can get this free with British Cycling membership for instance (other options are available)